-Our BCS and Engineering Council accredited Computer Games Development degree places an emphasis on programming for computer games in industry standard and modern game engine contexts, and prepares you for a career in software development.
-You could find yourself at the heart of the game development process, from writing code, testing it and fixing bugs to producing tools for other members of the team to use.
+Accredited by BCS, this Computer Games Development course oﬀers a skill-set that will help you gain employment as a game programmer.
+You could find yourself at the heart of the game development process, from writing code, testing it and fixing bugs, to producing tools for other members of the team to use.

 You will learn by doing, making use of high-performance computers and working individually and in teams to produce games to tight deadlines.
 You’ll work on real problems that will prepare you for employment and will develop key skills to support lifelong learning that will help you keep pace with this rapidly changing field.